-It is important to note that the ValueAddObjectsForEMA project has been written by Thomson Reuters for the only purpose of illustrating a series of articles published on the Thomson Reuters Developer Community.
+It is important to note that the ValueAddObjectsForEMA project has been written by Refinitiv for the only purpose of illustrating a series of articles published on the Refinitiv Developer Community.
 This project has not been tested for a usage in production environments.
-Thomson Reuters cannot be held responsible for any issues that may happen if the ValueAddObjectsForEMA project or the related source code is used in production or any other client environment.
+Refinitiv cannot be held responsible for any issues that may happen if the ValueAddObjectsForEMA project or the related source code is used in production or any other client environment.

 Leave your feedback